Translation

 AI translation is the use of artificial intelligence to automatically convert text or speech from one language to another.

-Instead of translating text word by word, AI translation tools look at the bigger picture.
+Instead of translating text word by word, the best AI translation tools look at the bigger picture.
 They analyze the entire sentence (sometimes even the whole paragraph) to figure out what’s actually being said and how it should sound in another language.
-Translations generated with the help of AI are typically more accurate than what rule-based or word-for-word systems offer.
+As a result, translations generated with the help of AI are typically more accurate than what rule-based or word-for-word systems offer.

 🤖 Machine translation vs. AI translation